About Hepatitis C

 - The most common type of Hepatitis C is genotype 1.

-The Southeast Gastro team is here to help with your Hepatitis C diagnosis and treatment.
+The Gastro Health team is here to help with your Hepatitis C diagnosis and treatment.
 If you think you have Hepatitis C, please call us today or click here to request an appointment.